Quick View

 Skip to main content

-In the high-stakes environments of aerospace engineering, material failure isn't just an inconvenience, it’s a mission-critical risk.
-When components face the friction heating of atmospheric exit or the rapid thermal cycling of low Earth orbit, the "strength" of an epoxy is defined by its Glass Transition Temperature (Tg).
+In the high-stakes environments of aerospace engineering, material failure isn't just an inconvenience it’s a mission-critical risk.
+When components face friction heating during atmospheric exit or rapid thermal cycling of low Earth orbit, the "strength" of an epoxy is defined by its Glass Transition Temperature (Tg).

 What is Glass Transition Temperature (Tg)?